Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 In or about 1913, the Schmidts moved into Marshfield.
 During the period 1913 to 1920, Susanna Waldvogel passed away in 1918, and Henry and Anna divorced on an unknown date.

 Although I have not found an actual divorce decree in historical newspapers, I can now speculate on the reason for my great-grandparents' divorce.
 Based on articles appearing in a Marshfield paper in 1906, 1913, and 1914, Henry Schmidt was arrested for physical violence against his wife Anna.
 On two occasions he spent 30 days in the Marshfield jail.
 After being physically abused for so many years, Anna probably had no choice but to file for a divorce.
 This article will be further edited after I find out more details about the divorce.

 Post Divorce Life of Henry W. Schmidt

-Although there are no census records, my great-grandfather was most probably still living in Marshfield after his divorce from his great-grandma.
-According to the 1930 census, Henry W. was listed living in Marshfield as a naturalized citizen.
+Although there are no census records, my great-grandfather was most probably still living in Marshfield after his divorce from my great-grandma.
+According to the 1930 census, Henry W. was listed as living in Marshfield as a naturalized citizen.
 The census notes that he was married, but there was no listing of a wife.
 Great-grandpa's occupation was that of a laborer in a veneer factory.

 Finally, the 1940 census also lists Henry W. Schmidt living in Marshfield as widowed and with an eighth-grade education.
 Based on his obituary, great-grandpa was hospitalized for a long time before passing away on March 9, 1942.